 Get started building some word processing skills using these free resources.
 Select the section that meets your school and home use best: Google or Office365.

 When you have completed this Thing you will:

-- know how to share documents with others [Digital Citizen]
+3. share my documents with others online choosing appropriate privacy settings [Digital Citizen]

-- know how to collaborate with others [Global Collaborator]
+4. collaborate with others on a project [Global Collaborator]

 I have completed the Quests as assigned by my teacher.